UniversalRobots/Universal_Robots_ROS_Driver/README.md

   * **ur_robot_driver**: The actual driver package.

 ## Requirements
 This driver requires a system setup with ROS.
-It is recommended to use **Ubuntu 18.04 with ROS melodic**, however using Ubuntu 20.04 with ROS noetic should also work.
+It is recommended to use **Ubuntu 20.04 with ROS noetic**.

 To make sure that robot control isn't affected by system latencies, it is highly recommended to use a real-time kernel with the system.
 See the [real-time setup guide](ur_robot_driver/doc/real_time.md)